 - Your company has a viable business model and a full order book.
 It is being held back by short-term cash flow problems.

 - Your company requires restructuring to be successful.

 - You have been unable to negotiate repayment plans with creditors.

 - You want to retain day-to-day control of the company.

 Benefits of a CVA

-A CVA has a number of advantages, not just for its creditors, but also for company’s directors and shareholders.
+A CVA has many advantages, not just for its creditors, but also for the company’s directors and shareholders.

 - There are no upfront fees.
 Other company rescue solutions, such as pre-pack administration, may require a significant upfront investment.
 Fee charges for a CVA refer to the implementing and managing the arrangement.
 Contributions usually pay for these before distributing to creditors.